codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 There are two things worth noticing about this particular pipeline:

-1. It’s using docker as an agent for every stage making it very easy to run as only docker is needed on a Jenkins executor.
+1. It's using docker as an agent for every stage making it very easy to run as only docker is needed on a Jenkins executor.
 No tools and compilers have to be installed on Jenkins, everything comes from a docker container.

 2. It uses a neat trick of referencing itself when building and testing itself.

-If you haven’t noticed the pipeline is using a shared library which points to itself:
+If you haven't noticed the pipeline is using a shared library which points to itself:

 ```groovy
 jsl = library(